quixio/quix-docs/docs/platform/tutorials/quick-start/quick-start.md

 # Quickstart

-This quickstart guide endeavours to get you using with Quix effectively in the shortest possible time.
+This quickstart guide aims to get you using Quix effectively in the shortest possible time.

 It shows you how to deploy a real-time app in the Quix platform and highlights important aspects of the code.
 It also shows you how to create your own source and transformation, using Quix templates.